LightningAlex/TPC/Documentation/Abilities.md

 >COMPLEX EXAMPLE: Imagine an ability called "right hand attack".
 As its name suggests, this ability would have the character perform a simple attack with the armament in their right hand.
 However, the animation side of things isn't that simple - it would depend on the armament.
 Hence, the function would search for the armament type (via equipment in the passed combat component) and return an animation based on that type.

-> NOTE: Animationless abilities are planned for the future
+> NOTE: Animationless abilities are planned for the future!

 ### Ability events
 Every ability can fire off the following events: